St. Bernard Parish Slip & Fall Lawyer

 Contact The Law Offices of Dan A. Robin, Jr. to speak with a St. Bernard Parish slip and fall lawyer who can advise you of your rights during this time.
 With over 1,000 personal injury cases under our belt, you can be confident that you are getting the representation you need.

-Some common slip, trip or fall accidents are related to:
+Slip, trip, and/or fall accidents are often related to:

 - Building code violations

-- Lack of porch or balcony rails (or properly maintained rails)
+- Lack of or improperly maintained porch or balcony rails

 - Narrow stairs or staircases